 Develop a new National Human Rights Strategy 2021-2030 and respective Action Plans beyond 2020 incorporating the specific recommendations of UN bodies, OSCE/ODIHR, the Council of Europe, the European Commission against Racism and Intolerance (ECRI) and international human rights organisations notably in implementing anti-discrimination policies, protecting persons belonging to minorities and ensuring the freedom of religion or belief for all;

-actively implement it;
+Ensure the close cooperation with national and international actors in the process of implementation of the National Human Rights Strategy and Action Plan;

-Continue implementation of the anti-discrimination law to ensure effective protection against discrimination;
+Continue implementation of the anti-discrimination law to ensure effective protection against discrimination, in the spirit of “leaving no one behind” contribute to increasing the level of tolerance and reduce level of violence;

-Progress implementation of the Council of Europe Convention on preventing and combating violence against women and domestic violence, the so-called Istanbul Convention by strengthening national institutional capacities in support of issues related to gender equality and gender based violence.
-Continue enhancing measures to prevent and investigate cases of violence against women and girls, protect victims and support rehabilitation of perpetrators.
+Progress implementation of the Council of Europe Convention on preventing and combating violence against women and domestic violence, (Istanbul Convention) by strengthening national institutional capacities in promoting issues related to gender equality as well as preventing and responding to gender-based violence.
+Continue enhancing measures to prevent and efficiently investigate cases of violence against women and girls, including sexual violence, protect victims and support rehabilitation of perpetrators.
 Work towards social transformation and changing existing stereotypical attitudes in regards to violence against women and domestic violence;

-Strengthen access to reproductive and sexual health, information and prevention, and continue the fight against harmful practices directed against women and girls, including genital mutilation, child, early or forced marriage and other forms of human rights violations and of degrading treatment, with special attention for rural areas.
+Strengthen access to reproductive and sexual health for women of all ages, ensure access to information, and continue combatting against harmful practices directed against women and girls, including FGM, child, early or forced marriage and other forms of human rights violations and of degrading treatment, with special attention for rural areas.
 Increase maternal health care assistance;

+Take special measures towards groups belonging to minorities in order to contribute to enhancing greater equality in political, economic and social spheres of life;

-Harmonise legislation with the UN Convention on the Rights of Persons with Disabilities, aim to ratify its Optional Protocol and establish a coordinating body for issues related to the rights of persons with disabilities;
+Continue the harmonisation of the national legislation with the UN Convention on the Rights of Persons with Disabilities (CRPD) principles, ratify its Optional Protocol and establish a national coordinating body for issues related to the rights of persons with disabilities;

-Step up measures to strengthen the inclusion of persons with disabilities in public and economic life and ensure better access to public spaces.
-Improve conditions for persons with mental health issues
+Step up measures to strengthen the inclusion of persons with disabilities in public and economic life, including through a better access to public spaces.
+Improve conditions and programmatic support to persons with mental health issues;

+Enhance affords towards combating violence against children through promoting good practices of parenting, greater support in the education system, and improved referral mechanism;

+Enhance affords towards identifying and combating violence against older persons, continue economic and healthcare support to older people, contribute to greater social inclusion of older persons;

+Increase capacity and build knowledge among public employees on human rights issues.

 Medium-term priorities